-This page looks at the settlement and trial value of personal injury cases in Calfornia.
-This page was last updated on February 21, 2019.
+This page looks at the settlement and trial value of personal injury cases in California.
+This page was last updated on April 1, 2020.

 Jury Verdict Research found that the average money damage award for personal injury trials in California is $1,814,094.
 The median verdict, perhaps a better statistic, is $114,305.
 Other interesting facts from the study:

 - The median verdict in a wrongful death case is $2,212,936, compared to the national average of $1,450,000